-Taxes for Reconstruction and profit from sales of stocks, which are considered to be financial resources for reconstruction.
-As for GX Economy Transition Bonds, Refunding Bonds will be issued depending on the amount of the revenues from GX Surcharge (surcharge on fossil fuel supply) and GX-ETS (Emissions Trading Systems) Auction, which will be used to redeem GX Economy Transition Bonds.
+As for General Bonds, Refunding Bonds are issued in order to raise funds for refunding part of matured JGBs.
+Among General Bonds, as for Construction Bonds and Special Deficit-Financing Bonds, the issuance amount of Refunding Bonds is determined basically in accordance with the 60-year redemption rule.
+Regarding Reconstruction Bonds, Refunding Bonds are issued depending on the amount of the revenues from Special Taxes for Reconstruction and profit from sales of stocks, which are considered to be financial resources for reconstruction.
+As for GX Economy Transition Bonds, Refunding Bonds are issued depending on the amount of the revenues from GX Surcharge (surcharge on fossil fuel supply) and GX-ETS (Emissions Trading Systems) Auction.
+With respect to Children Special Bonds, the issuance amount of Refunding Bonds will be determined depending on the amount of revenue from Child and Child-rearing Support Levy. ()